-Problems of a more sensitive nature should be communicated to the Homestay Coordinator.
+Problems of a more sensitive nature should be communicated to the Homestay Coordinator and/or International Coordinator.

-Re-placing students is not the first response when problems arise between host families and international students.
-The Homestay Coordinator or the International Program Coordinator will always insist that host families and students engage in open and honest conversation.
+Re-placing students is not the first response when problems arise between homestay families and international students.
+The Homestay Coordinator or the International Program Coordinator will always insist that homestay families and students engage in open and honest conversation.
 A facilitated meeting may be arranged so that issues can be discussed.
 It is only when conflicts appear unresolvable that students will be placed in a new home.
-Ordinarily, when the request to be replaced comes from the student, there will be a \$250 homestay re-placement fee.